AndyXT/AndyXT.github.io/_posts/2021-03-06-Thoughts_on_Personal_Security.md

 or if you use a common password, use a dictionary attack.
 These tactics are simply guessing based on randomness or using a list of leaked passwords hoping you dont think too differently from others online (this tactic is very effective).

-So how does one meet the aforementioned criteria, while keeping track of our passwords?
+#### So how does one meet the aforementioned criteria, while keeping track of our passwords?

 The solution is a password manager.
 A password manager is a program that saves all of your passwords for various accounts and can tie into your mobile device, desktop, and web browser.
+So this only leaves you with **1** password to remember and allows you to make it as complicated as possible since it is only 1 password[^1].

+#### Are Password Managers Reliable?
+And How Does One Get A Password Manager?

 ### Second, you want to obscure your traffic.

 ### Third, you want a reliable browser.

+[^1] you will want to change this password regularly as well. the more often, the better.